pospisilboh/Memgraph/Forename/README.md

 ### Tableau

+Tableau is a powerful business intelligence and data visualization tool that has a very intuitive user interface.
+In our case we use Tableau as a user interface.
 Data sources for Tableau dashboards are mentioned files `export_forename_nodes.csv` and `export_forename_relations.csv` and services provided by application server Flask.

 #### Forename dashboard